victorpoluceno/find-station-toy/README.md

 ## Linting and style

-There is a .editorconfig file available.
-You should use that with your editor of choice.
+There is a .editorconfig file available and .flake8.
+You should use EditorConfig and flake8 in your editor of choice.